Stillorgan: Sports

 Stillorgan is home to the Kilmacud Crokes Gaelic Athletic Association club, whose clubhouse and grounds, Glenalbyn, are located directly opposite the shopping centre.
 It is also home to Stillorgan Rugby Club.

+UCD Marian Basketball Club plays most of their underage games in Oatlands College.

 Transport

+Road

 The N11 road leads out from the city, passing through Stillorgan, towards the major commuter town of Bray.
-It has bypassed Stillorgan centre since the mid-1970s when the Stillorgan Bypass was opened to the east.
-The N11 hosts the 'Stillorgan Bus Corridor' (QBC) which runs along the N11 in both directions from St. Stephen's Green to Foxrock.
-Stillorgan is a major bus interchange and the Stillorgan QBC is the most heavily used in Ireland, featuring two of Dublin's busiest and most frequent bus routes, the 46a to Dún Laoghaire, the 145 to Bray.
-Other bus routes serving Stillorgan include the 11, 47, 75 and 155 as well as the peak time-only routes 84x, 116 and 118.
+It bypassed Stillorgan's centre since the mid-1970s when the Stillorgan Bypass was opened to the east.
+The N11 hosts the 'Stillorgan Bus Corridor' (QBC) which runs along the road in both directions from St. Stephen's Green to Foxrock.
+Stillorgan is a major bus interchange and the Stillorgan QBC is the most heavily used in Ireland, featuring two of Dublin's busiest and most frequent bus routes, the E2 to Dún Laoghaire, the E1 to Bray.
+Other bus routes serving Stillorgan include the 11, 47 and L25 as well as the peak time-only routes X1, X2, 116 and 118.
+All of these are operated by Dublin Bus.
+Go-Ahead Ireland also used to operate the 75 through Stillorgan until 26 November 2023 when it was replaced with the L25.
 Aircoach provides a direct link to the Dublin Airport via Dublin city centre.